sujaygarlanka/box-take-home-java/README.md

 Note: the test cases aren't completely exhaustive — there are too many variations of illegal moves for creating a totally exhaustive set to be feasible — but for the purposes of evaluating your solution, you don't need to consider anything not covered by the provided test cases.

-### Working on Repl
+### Working on Repl (Beta)

 Repl.it is an online coding environment where you can write code and run tests.

-Follow the steps below to setup Repl.it and push your code to Github.
+This year we are including an option to code this project online on Repl.it.
+This is **beta** program because this is new for us as well as Repl and Github.
+You can follow the steps below to setup Repl.it and push your code to Github.
+We also welcome any questions or feedback you may have regarding this option at internship-take-home@box.com.

 #### Create/Sign into a Repl.it Account